CDRH/orchid/docs/README.md

 separate paths to access different groups of items from the API.

 #### Section Config
+Section configuration is defined in the main app.
+Section names are listed in `config/public.yml` under the `app_options:` and `sections:` keys.
 Each section uses its own API and facet configuration.
-Section configuration is defined in the main app in a YAML file with the same name as the section inside `config/sections/`.
+This section configuration is in a YAML file with the same name as the section inside `config/sections/`.
 For a section named `letters`, the file would be `config/sections/letters.yml`.
-The file must contain the keys `api_options:` and `facets:`.
+This config file must contain the keys `api_options:` and `facets:`.

 The API options here match the [API config](#api) that can be applied app-wide.
 A field filter for category or subcategory is the most likely filter to be set